mitmath/18330/summaries.md

 Finally we saw that there is an equivalent point of view using the integral representation, where we set up a **Picard iteration**: starting from $x_0$, we repeatedly integrate the polynomial and re-add the initial condition.
 In this way we produce a sequence of polynomials that converge to infinite series solution.

 Note that these power series usually have a finite **radius of convergence**, so the series solution is *not valid* beyond a certain $t^*$.
 We can use the error control techniques from the last lecture to determine how far to move in each step, before we re-calculate a new solution for the next step using the same Taylor method.

+## Lecture 18: Midterm review (Mar 30)

+We reviewed the conceptual ideas that we have seen so far in the course and some of the technical details that we have covered.

+In particular we recalled that we are interested in solving mathematical **problems** and that we do so by replacing the true problem we wish to solve with an approximate **designed** problem, for example "calculate $f(x)$ but using floating-point arithmetic".

+Often these designed problems involve a parameter $N$ which we would like to converge to
+$\infty$, for example the number of points in a discretization, or the degree of a polynomial approximation, or a parameter $h$ that we would like to converge to $0$, such as a step size used in a finite-difference approximation.
+Even though the original problem does not contain such a parameter, it often (but not always) turns out that the solution methods available to us provide only approximations of the true solution that become increasingly good (at least, in principle with arbitrary precision) as the limit is approached.

+In that case, we need to calculate the **error** -- i.e. how far away we are from the limit if we take a finite $N$ instead $N \to \infty$.
+We are, in particular, interested in *how fast* the error goes to $0$ as $N \to \infty$ or $h \to 0$, i.e. the *rate of convergence*.
+If the convergence is faster then we need to do less work to get the same accuracy, which is better for us.

+We reviewed examples of these concepts from topics throughout the course.

+## Lecture 19: Linear algebra review (Apr 1)

+We started a new section of the course, on linear algebra, for which we reviewed some fundamental concepts.

+We started by discussing **vectors** and the fundamental idea of the **span** of a set of vectors, i.e. the vector space formed by taking *all possible linear combinations* of those vectors.
+We saw that if a set of vectors spans a space, then any vector in the space is reachable, so we can solve the vector equation that finds the coefficients of that linear combination.
+We saw that this gives a set of linear equations by decomposing the vectors in a basis and taking components.

+We then introduced the other main concept in linear algebra, namely **linear maps**, i.e. functions with the special property that they are linear.
+We saw that this greatly restricts what a linear map can do, and in fact we can specify the action of a linear map by the action on each member of a basis of the space.
+The result of this action can then be encoded in a **matrix**, i.e. a table of coefficients of the resulting linear combinations.

+We defined the matrix--vector product as the result of applying the corresponding linear map to the vector, and the matrix--matrix product as the result of consecutively applying the corresponding linear maps.

+## Lecture 20: Linear algebra II (Apr 3)

+We discussed how to solve a linear system of equations, or equivalently a vector equation or the matrix equation $A x = b$ for a square matrix $A$.

+We looked at the ("Gaussian") **elimination** or row reduction algorithm, in which we add multiples of one row to another in order to introduce 0s in the matrix.
+By doing this in a certain order, and acting on the augmented matrix where we adjoin the vector $b$ to the matrix, so that we operate on $b$ in the same way, we can find an equivalent system in which the matrix is upper-triangular, and hence can be solved easily using backsubstitution.

+We saw that each row operation can be represented by left-multiplying $A$ by some elementary matrix $L_i$, and hence that the result of applying all the row operations is a product of the $L_i$, which is a lower-triangular matrix $L$, whose entries are just the numbers that we computed during the reduction process.

+In this way, we saw that we could write a square matrix $A$ as the product $LU$;
+we called this the LU factorization of the matrix $A$.
+This allows us to solve athe equation $Ax = b_i$ for many right-hand sides $b_i$ more efficiently than redoing the elimination process each time, which would recalculate the same matrix $L$.

+## Lecture 21: Linear algebra III (Apr 6)

+We introduced geometry into the linear algebra picture by thinking about length and angle in Euclidean space.
+We introduced orthogonal projection operators and showed that the projection of a vector $u$ onto a vector $v$ has length given by the dot product $u \cdot v = \sum_i u_i v_i$.

+We defined two vectors to be **orthogonal** if their dot product is $0$, which means that the angle between them is $\pi/2$, so they are perpendicular.

+We saw that having orthogonal vectors is very useful, since it enables us to immediately find the coefficient of a given basis vector in a linear combination, by just taking the dot product of that basis vector with the vector of interest.

+In order to construct a suitable set of orthonormal vectors, we saw that a vector
+$v$ can be written as a piece in the direction of $u$, together with the remainder, and that that remainder is orthogonal to $u$.
+Using this idea repeatedly, we saw that we could take linear combinations of the columns of $a$ in a triangular way to make an orthonormal set of vectors that spans the same space.

+Finally we saw that we could write $A = Q R$, where $Q$ has as columns the orthonormal vectors, and $R$ is upper-triangular ("right triangular").
+This QR decomposition turns out to be of fundamental importance in numerical linera algebra.

+## Lecture 22: Linear least squares problems

+We discussed the need to be able to fit parametric functions, i.e. functions containing some free parameters, to data, by choosing the parameters to minimize some kind of **distance** between the data and the function.

+As an example we discussed fitting a straight line to a set of data, and we re-expressed this problem in a matrix language, namely trying to solve $Ax = b$.
+However, the matrix $A$ is tall and narrow, i.e. is of shape $m \times n$ with $m > n$, and hence the resulting linear system is overdetermined and will not in general be solvable.

+Instead, we ask how to find
+the vector $x$ that minimizes $\| Ax - b \|^2$.
+This is a particular kind of optimization problem, but one which turns out to be completely solvable analytically.

+We showed that the solution to this minimization problem is the unique vector
+$x$ satisfying

+$$A^T A x = A^T b$$

+i.e. a linear system with the square matrix $A^T A$, called the **normal equations**.

+We could solve this using elimination, but constructing $A^T A$ requires extra work, and it turns out to make the conditioning of the problem worse and so lead to a loss in accuracy.

+Instead, we defined a **thin** QR factorization of $A$ and used that to show that the solution to the original least squares problem is given by solving

+$$R x = Q^T b$$

+by backsubstitution.

+This is what Julia's backslash operator does when given a tall, narrow matrix $A$.